- October 26, 2017

 If you’ve ever witnessed or been involved in a vehicle accident, the chances are good it was a rear-end collision.
 These are some of the most common collision types and, in the best case scenario, they result in only minor damage to a vehicle.
 Unfortunately, many accidents don’t fall into the “best case scenario” category.
+In such situations, consulting a rear end collision lawyer can be crucial to understand your rights and options.

 Rear-end collisions can be devastating for someone injured in these accidents.
 Even injuries that might be considered “minor” can have long-lasting effects on a person’s health.
 Let’s look at some common injuries in rear-end collisions.

 - Whiplash – The force of a rear-end collision often leads to a severe jolt to occupants of a vehicle.
 This jolt can force a person’s head and neck to strain and lead to whiplash, one of the most common injuries suffered in car accidents.
 Whiplash can be very painful and linger for a long time, restricting someone’s ability to perform routine tasks and requiring extensive medical treatment.
+An experienced car accident attorney can provide guidance and assistance in such situations.

 - Brain Injuries – The impact of a rear-end collision may also cause a jolt to the head, which can potentially cause a traumatic brain injury.
 Traumatic brain injuries can range from mild injuries, such as concussions, to more severe cognitive impairment that impacts a person’s ability to process language and form memories.
+If you or someone you know has been affected by such an injury, consulting with a brain injury lawyer can be beneficial in understanding your rights and potential remedies.

 - Seatbelt-Related Injuries – While seatbelts are vital to protecting drivers from harm, they can also cause severe bruising or internal injuries if the impact of a collision is significant.
 A rear-end collision might force someone forward against the restraint of a seatbelt, causing fractures, organ damage, whiplash or severe bruising.